National University of Advanced Legal Studies

-The National University of Advanced Legal Studies (NUALS) is a public law school and a National Law University located in Kochi, India.
-It is the first and only National Law University in the State of Kerala and one of the 24 NLUs in India.
-Admissions to the university are done on the basis of the Common Law Admission Test.
+The National University of Advanced Legal Studies (NUALS) / NLU Kochi is a public law school and a National Law University located in Kochi, India.
+It is the first and only National Law University (NLU) in the State of Kerala and is one of the 26 NLUs in India.
+Admissions to the university are done on the basis of the Common Law Admission Test (CLAT) which is one among the Top 10 hardest entrance examinations of India.

 The National University of Advanced Legal Studies was established by the National University of Advanced Legal Studies Act, 2005, passed by the Legislative Assembly of the State of Kerala in 2005.
 The day-to-day management and administration of the university is undertaken by the Vice-Chancellor.
-Justice S. Siri Jagan (Retd.) is the current Acting Vice-Chancellor of the university from 24.01.2023.
+Justice S. Siri Jagan (Retd.) is the current Acting Vice-Chancellor of the university from 24.01.2023 after the term of (Prof) Dr KC SUNNY who served as Vice Chancellor from 24.01.2019 to 23.01.2023.
 Dr. Asha G., the present Controller of Examinations is the Acting Registrar since 06.03.2023.

-History
+History & Faculty

 The NUALS Act of 2005 merged the erstwhile National Institute for Advanced Legal Studies (NIALS), earlier established and managed by the Bar Council of Kerala and Bar Council of Kerala Trust.
 NUALS was inaugurated by Chief Justice K.G.
 Balakrishnan on 7 January 2006.
 The university was located in Kochi since it was the seat of the High Court of Kerala and Lakshadweep.

 Faculty

-The permanent faculty of NUALS Includes Prof. (Dr.) Mini S, Dr. Balakrishnan K, Dr. Anil R. Nair, Dr. Liji O Samuel, Dr. Sheeba S. Dhar, Dr. Athira P. S., Mrs. Namitha K. L., Dr. Asif Emam, Dr. Abhayachandran K, Dr. Ambily Perayil, Dr. Aparna Sreekumar, Dr. Sandeep Menon Nandakumar, Mr. Raveendrakumar D, Mr. Hari S Nayar, Mrs. Nanditha Narayan, and Mrs. P. B. Arya.
+The permanent faculty of NUALS Includes Prof. (Dr.) M C Valson, Prof. (Dr.) Mini S, Prof. (Dr.) Anil R. Nair, Prof. (Dr.) Sheeba S. Dhar, Dr. Balakrishnan K, Dr. Athira P.S., Dr. Namitha K.L., Dr. Abhayachandran K., Dr. Ambily Perayil, Dr. Aparna Sreekumar, Dr. Sandeep Menon Nandakumar, Mr. Raveendrakumar D, Mr. Hari S Nayar, and Dr. Nanditha Narayan.
 Since February 2020, seven sitting judges of the High Court of Kerala have been appointed as adjunct professors at NUALS.

-Online Classes and Response to COVID-19

-NUALS has announced a temporary move to online classes from 1 July 2020 as part of its response to the COVID-19 pandemic.
-The university has announced that preparations had been made for the shift, including over 150 prerecorded online lectures, including from High Court judges, advocates, and other guest faculty.
-The university also responded by revamping its internal email servers to improve communication and information flow.
-Additionally, the Vice-Chancellor announced that viva-voce for LLB programmes, open defences for PhDs, and LLM Examinations would be conducted online.
+Many sitting and retired Judges are also the professors of NUALS.